 Use the Cartwheel app and apply for a Target Redcard to maximize your savings.

-Before buying, ask youself if you really need it.
+Before buying, ask yourself if you really need it.

 Don’t shop while hungry– you’ll be more tempted to buy foods you don’t actually want or need.